Pharmaceutical Researcher

 What drove you to spend your career in this industry?
 Is it fulfilling?

-Asked by scigeek52 over 12 years ago
+Asked by scigeek52 almost 13 years ago

 In college I was aware that my professors not only taught classes, but also had laboratories in which they did the research which advanced their reputations and contributed new knowledge to science.
 I thought, “Who wouldn’t be attracted to this noble endeavor?”, and soon found my way into my organic chemistry professor’s lab working alongside PhDs and graduate students.
 I learned a lot, performed well, enjoyed the collegial experience and within a semester had accomplished work worthy of publication.
 I was hooked.
 I had begun my research career.
 In advancing from chemistry to biology to drug research one overall concept has continued to provide fulfillment for me.
 That is, when you do research, you have the opportunity to be the first person on earth to behold a new bit of knowledge.
 It may only be a small piece of information, but you’re the first and it’s yours to own and report.
 I’m still hooked.